 You may encounter some problems when trying to reset your iTunes Library after updating your cellphone just as follows:

-- 1. There may be some chaos of your playlists and collections after resetting your iTunes Library.
-Some items may be lost and some albums may just keep its first items and kick off the rest.
+- 1. There may be some chaos in your playlists and collections after resetting your iTunes Library.
+Some items may be lost and some albums may just keep their first items and kick off the rest.

 - 2. There may be some duplications of your songs and videos.

 - 3. After updating your iPhone to iOS 8, you may find it difficult to sync your device with iTunes Library under the Wi-Fi mode.